Notice of Privacy Act system of records.

 System Manager and address:

 When seeking records about yourself from this system of records or any other Departmental system of records your request must conform with the Privacy Act regulations set forth in 6 CFR Part 5.
 You must first verify your identity, meaning that you must provide your full name, current address and date and place of birth.
-You must sign your request, and your signature must either be notarized or submitted under 28 U.S.C. § 1746, a law that permits statements to be made under penalty of perjury as a substitute for notarization.
-While no specific form is required, you may obtain forms for this purpose from the Chief Privacy Officer and Chief Freedom of Information Act Officer, http://www.dhs.gov or 1-866-431-0486.
-In addition, you should:
+You must sign your request, and your signature must either be notarized or submitted under 28 U.S.C.
+1746, a law that permits statements to be made under penalty of perjury as a substitute for notarization.
+While no specific form is required, you may obtain forms for this purpose from the Director, Disclosure and FOIA, http://www.dhs.gov or 1-866-431-0486.
+In addition you should provide the following:

-- Explain why you believe the Department would have information on you;
+- An explanation of why you believe the Department would have information on you,

 - If your request is seeking records pertaining to another living individual, you must include a statement from that individual certifying his/her agreement for you to access his/her records.

-Without the above information, the component(s) may not be able to conduct an effective search, and your request may be denied due to lack of specificity or lack of compliance with applicable regulations.
+Without this bulleted information the component(s) may not be able to conduct an effective search, and your request may be denied due to lack of specificity or lack of compliance with applicable regulations.

 Record access procedures: